Training Outline for Floor/Building Captains

-If you have been identified as a Floor/Building Captain by the President, Provost, and/or Vice President of Administration & Finance your assistance is of utmost importance during a Level One Emergency (which will be described later).
+If you have been identified as a Floor/Building Captain by the President, Provost, and/or Vice President of Administration and Finance your assistance is of utmost importance during a Level One Emergency.

 Crisis Leadership Team

 - Created by authority of the President.

 - Consists of members of senior management and representatives who are in the best position to respond to an emergency.

 - Dean, Student Affairs

 - Meets regularly during the year and when a crisis occurs